vikasmotiwal/downloadURL/README.md

 downloadURL.py - python script

-input.txt - sample input file
+input.txt - sample input file with some URLs

 How to run the Script
 ---------------------